Meet the Macintosh!

 They blindly install software regardless of previous installations,

-installations; a corrupt file may be skipped, or it might be replaced.
+corrupt file might not be replaced.

 installers will have an "Uninstall" option to make removal easier (if